 We’re dedicated to helping you carry out the mission God has placed in your heart in a biblical, culturally-effective, and reproducible way.

-And that brings us to today.
-In a globalized world, the West is engaging with the rest of the world like never before.
-It’s more important than ever that missionaries and the organizations who lead them remember that we are not the hero.
+We wish we could say that this topic is no longer needed but in this globalized world, the West is engaging with the rest of the world like never before.
+It’s more critical than ever that missionaries and organizations replace dependency-producing models with approaches that promote local dignity, sustainability, and multiplication.

 “As a missionary, you set out to change lives and make disciples of Jesus.